BiodiversiteQuebec/SPI/README.md

 ## Access results

+SPI values per species are saved in dataframe `results/SPI.csv`.

-Results are saved in csv files per species in the `results` folder.
+Results are also saved in csv files per species in the `results` folder.
 They may be assembled as a single dataframe using the `cluster/02-combine_results.r`.

 ```r
 # Combine results